It takes just minutes to bring spring indoors a few weeks early.

 Mock orange

 Traditional wisdom on forcing suggests you soak all the branches in a tub (a bathtub, if they’re really long) of cold water overnight or for several hours.
-This is helpful, but I haven’t found mine need it.
+This is helpful, but I haven’t found mine always need it.

 In April, you can force later bloomers, like lilac, azaleas, rhododendrons, and spirea, but frankly, by that time, I already have so many garden flowers I’m just not interested!